tmlbl/ZLog.jl/README.md

 2016-04-17 14:07:36 INFO   Some data [key=value]
 ```

 The logging functions use the category "default" by default.
-If you using your
+If you are using
-own config and want to use the convenience functions, be sure to define the
+your own config and want to use the convenience functions, be sure to define the
 "default" category.
 Other categories can be used like so:

 ```julia